Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Introduction

-In recent years, a range of surveys have been conceived on machine learning paradigms.
-Some of them focused their scope on a specific wireless scenario, such as WSNs~\cite{alsheikh2014machine,kulkarni2011computational}, cognitive radio networks (CRN)~\cite{bkassiny2013survey,gavrilovska2013learning,he2010survey}, Internet of Things (IoT)~\cite{park2016learning}, wireless ad hoc networks (WANET)~\cite{forster2007machine}, self-organizing cellular networks~\cite{klaine2017survey}, etc. Specifically, Alsheikh \textit{et al.}~\cite{alsheikh2014machine} provided an extensive overview of machine learning methods applied to WSNs which improved the resource exploitation and prolonged the lifespan of the network.
+In recent years, a range of surveys have been conceived on ML paradigms.
+Some of them focused their scope on a specific wireless scenario, such as WSNs~\cite{alsheikh2014machine,kulkarni2011computational}, cognitive radio networks (CRN)~\cite{bkassiny2013survey,gavrilovska2013learning,he2010survey}, Internet of Things (IoT)~\cite{park2016learning}, wireless ad hoc networks (WANET)~\cite{forster2007machine}, self-organizing cellular networks~\cite{klaine2017survey}, etc. Specifically, Alsheikh \textit{et al.}~\cite{alsheikh2014machine} provided an extensive overview of ML methods applied to WSNs which improved the resource exploitation and prolonged the lifespan of the network.
 Kulkarni \textit{et al.}~\cite{kulkarni2011computational} surveyed some common issues of WSNs solved by computational intelligence algorithms, such as data fusion, routing, task scheduling, localization, etc. Moreover, Bkassiny \textit{et al.}~\cite{bkassiny2013survey} investigated decision-making and feature classification problems solved by both centralized and decentralized learning algorithms in CRN in a non-Markovian environment.
 Gavrilovska \textit{et al.}~\cite{gavrilovska2013learning} studied the nature of the CRN's capability of reasoning and learning.
 Park \textit{et al.}~\cite{park2016learning} reviewed a range of learning aided frameworks designed for adapting to the heterogeneous resource-constrained IoT environment.
-Forster~\cite{forster2007machine} portrayed the advantages of using machine learning for the data routing problem of WANETs.
-Furthermore, a detailed literature review of the past fifteen years of machine learning techniques applied to self-configuration, self-optimization and self-healing, was provided by Klaine \textit{et al.}~\cite{klaine2017survey}.
+Forster~\cite{forster2007machine} portrayed the advantages of using ML for the data routing problem of WANETs.
+Furthermore, a detailed literature review of the past fifteen years of ML techniques applied to self-configuration, self-optimization and self-healing, was provided by Klaine \textit{et al.}~\cite{klaine2017survey}.